revesansparole/pkglts/doc/readme.rst

    change and not meant to be modified by user.
 These files are generated automatically by the package builder using templates provided with the package.
- - developer data and modules edited by hand which contains the actual python code of the package independently of the structure of the package. pkglts_ will never touch them.
+ - developer data and modules edited by hand which contains the actual python code of the package independently of the structure of the package. pkglts_git_ will never touch them.
 If they conflict with some files used by a newly added option, the user will be prompted and will have to solve the conflict to install the option.